relliky/Tais_Home_Assistant_Config/README.md

 This is my configuration of Home Assistant used in the house.

 All the rooms in my place supports automations on
-- Heating/Lighting/Curtain/TV photo slideshow on-off based on presence (motion sensors) in all rooms and the garden
+- Heating/Lighting/Curtain/TV photo slideshow automatically on-off based on presence (motion sensors) in all rooms and the garden
-- Heating - thermostatic radiator valve calibration using external temperature sensor
+- Heating - smart thermostatic radiator valve calibration using external temperature sensor
 - Lighting/Curtain/TV off at midnight
-- Lighting temperature/color, speakers volume, TVs startup volume/brightness change throughout the day
+- Lighting temperature/color, speakers volume, TVs startup volume/brightness change throughout the day adaptively
-- Sonos speakers grouping/ungrouping based on motion sensor to achieve music following people
+- Sonos speakers grouping/ungrouping based on motion sensor to achieve music/TV audio following people
 - Light/Curtain/TV/Scene on-off using physical remote buttons

 UI to control: